Education & Certification

 - If you elect to advance to the next slide prior to the end of the narration, before the progress bar is filled, or not utilize the interactive components available, the module will appear as "incomplete".
 This is also the case for slides with quizzes; if you select an answer and press Submit before the narration and slide timing are complete, it will note that slide as not having been viewed in its entirety and prevent the system from marking it as complete.
 Because completion will require another viewing, we encourage all of our learners to watch all presentations in their entirety and not to advance the presentation until prompted by the narrator and the progress bar is completely full, including on quiz slides.

 - Videos: they are set up so that you must watch them in their entirety and answer any questions that may be embedded in the video.
 When a video is complete, it will provide either a summary slide if questions were embedded, or a replay button.
-Advancing to the next course item before seeing either of these will mark the video as incomplete and will require you to view the full video again.
+Note that if questions built in, there is a minimum 50% score that must be achieved.
+Advancing to the next course item before seeing either of these or not achieving the required score will mark the video as incomplete and will require you to view the full video again.

 - Quizzes: many quizzes have a minimum score.
 Not meeting this score will mark the quiz as incomplete and will require another attempt.
 Most quizzes, unless otherwise indicated, provide many attempts to achieve that score.